Cameron Johnson NBA Playoffs Player Props: Nets vs. 76ers

 Cameron Johnson Insights vs. the 76ers

-- Johnson's Nets average 99.2 possessions per game, which ranks 28th among NBA teams, while the 76ers are one of the league's slowest with 99.8 possessions per contest.

-- Giving up 110.9 points per contest, the 76ers are the third-ranked squad in the NBA on defense.
+- On defense, the 76ers have given up 110.9 points per contest, which is third-best in the league.

-- Allowing 41.2 rebounds per game, the 76ers are the second-ranked squad in the league.
+- The 76ers are the second-ranked squad in the league, giving up 41.2 rebounds per game.

-- Looking at assists, the 76ers are sixth in the league, giving up 24.2 per game.
+- Looking at assists, the 76ers have conceded 24.2 per contest, sixth in the NBA.

-- The 76ers are the fifth-ranked team in the league at allowing threes, conceding 11.6 made 3-pointers per contest.
+- The 76ers are the fifth-ranked squad in the league at allowing threes, conceding 11.6 made 3-pointers per game.

 Cameron Johnson vs. the 76ers